-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: Standards-aligned Curriculum & Materials Need: In 22/23, 0% of ELD students met/exceeded the standards in ELA and math on the state test.
-Additionally, 0% of 11th-grade SED students were EAP-ready in math.
-Scope: Based on this data, along with feedback from educational partners, especially teachers, we determined the need to prioritize structured core and supplemental learning resources.
-We will maintain updates and access to other curriculum while we focus our resources on research-based ELA and Math curriculum.
-Although the updated curriculum will be available to all students, we hope achievement levels will increase for our EL and SED students by providing better access and consistency in our curriculum 1.2
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: Standards-aligned Curriculum & Materials Need: An analysis of the CA Dashboard equity report Based on this data and feedback from educational partners, especially teachers, we determined the need to prioritize structured core and supplemental learning resources.
+We will maintain updates and access to other curricula while we focus our resources on research-based ELA and Math.
+Our instructional staff understands the challenges our 1.2 and internal data sources for suppressed data highlighted lower performance levels for socioeconomically disadvantaged SED students in ELA and Math performance.
+Staff students are facing; therefore, they are in the best position to develop curriculum maps and pacing guides conducive and supportive to our student and parent population.
+Although the updated

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide and resources and removing barriers, like assumptions about the materials and resources found in the home.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness feedback indicates that students need more supportive and rigorous instructional materials to improve academically and meet/exceed standards in core content areas.
+Scope: LEA-wide curriculum will be available to all students, we hope achievement levels will increase for our SED students by providing better access and consistency in our curriculum and resources and removing barriers, like assumptions about the materials and resources found in the home.
 1.5 Action: Technology, Internet, and Instructional Materials Need: Survey data from our staff and parents indicates that SED, FHY, and EL students are faced with barriers to their learning including limited access to technology and the Internet.
 This can be evidenced through equity gaps in academic performance on the CA Schools Dashboard.
 Scope: LEA-wide We know access to technology and online materials will allow our students greater access to online resources that are aligned to CCSS, NGSS, ELD standards, or tiered interventions.
 While all students will benefit from having access to more online resources with greater technology, our hope is our SED, FHY, and EL students will have improved academic achievement.
 This action also ensures our students are full participants in a broad course of study while getting support (e.g. tiered intervention), and/or that they have access to quality CCSS-aligned instruction online if homeschool parents are not able to provide this.
 We expect increasing our technology will lead to growth in achievement, student engagement, increased English proficiency, and more favorable post-secondary outcomes for SED, FHY, and EL students.
 1.2 1.8 Action: Programs & Services Need: As a non-classroom-based charter school, we have greater flexibility in programming, curriculum options, and scheduling.
-Currently, all EL students, Students with Disabilities, and At-Risk students have the same course access as other students and they all receive programs and services intended for their needs (e.g. designated instruction, intervention, and special education services).
-We believe that through collaborative efforts of support staff, coordinators, and the teacher of record our EL students, Students with Disabilities, and At-Risk students will have full course access and specialized programs and services.
-We expect that by continuing to personalize programming, services, and, grade grade-level CCSS curriculum our students will have full access, improved academic achievement, and greater outcomes.
-1.7
+Currently, all EL students, Students with Disabilities, and We believe that through collaborative efforts of support staff, coordinators, and the teacher of record our EL students, Students with Disabilities, and At-Risk students will have full course access and specialized programs and services.
+We expect that by continuing to personalize programming, services, and, grade grade-level CCSS curriculum our students will have full 1.7